-This is our third year sharing the Shop Placer campaign through our local chambers of commerce and cities.
+This is our fourth year sharing the Shop Placer campaign through our local chambers of commerce and cities.
 It began during the height of the pandemic to increase sales at the local level and support any small business going through hardship.

 According to the U.S. Small Business Association and the U.S. Department of Labor, small businesses employ 77 million Americans and accounted for 65% of all new jobs over the past 17 years.